History of Al Jazeera Media Network in Timeline

 2016: Iraq bans Al Jazeera

-In 2016, the Iraqi government banned Al Jazeera, accusing it of inciting violence and sectarianism.
+In 2016, the Iraqi government banned Al Jazeera, accusing it of inciting violence and sectarianism and being too friendly toward the Islamic State.

 June 2017: UAE blocks Al Jazeera

-In 2017, Al Jazeera Media Network launched a podcasting network called Jetty, which was later renamed Al Jazeera Podcasts and made available on various platforms.
+In 2017, Al Jazeera launched a podcasting network called Jetty, later renamed Al Jazeera Podcasts.
+The network is available via the network's website and several podcast platforms.

 In 2017, Al Jazeera signed a strategic partnership agreement with Google.

-In a 2017 interview with the BBC, Acting Director General of AJMN Mostefa Souag estimated that "90% maybe" of Al Jazeera's budget comes from the government.
+In a 2017 interview, Acting Director General of AJMN Mostefa Souag estimated that "90% maybe" of Al Jazeera's budget comes from the Qatari government.

 January 1, 2018: Launch of Mandarin-language news website